-The digital vacuum gauge console controls EdgeVac vacuum fan.
-Use "FAN 1" setting when planter is equipped with one vacuum fan.
+The digital vacuum gauge console is equipped with an ON-OFF-ON type selector switch.
+The "FAN 1" setting should be used when the planter is equipped with one vacuum fan.

-NOTE: Toggle switch must be OFF when planter is not in use or tractor battery will drain.
+NOTE: The toggle switch should be left in OFF position when the planter is not in use.
+If left in either fan position, the tractor battery will be drained.